AlexGranberg/irrigation_system_ESP/README.md

 ## Overview
 The Automatic Watering System - Phase 1 is a project developed in C for the ESP32 microcontroller.
 This system is designed to automate the process of monitoring and maintaining soil moisture, temperature, and humidity levels, as well as controlling water levels, limiting water usage to save on water and sending data to ThingSpeak.
 The project also includes unit testing using Catch2 to ensure code reliability.
-Second phase will be installed in a greenhouse, some of the improvements will be, MTTQ protocol to use several esp32, OTA, and several more pumps and yl69's.
+Second phase will be installed in a greenhouse, some of the improvements will be, MQTT protocol to use several esp32, OTA, and several more pumps and yl69's.

 A short movie is available for download if you would like to see it in action. https://github.com/AlexGranberg/irrigation_system_ESP/blob/main/github_clip.mp4